 Biography

 Dr Bode gained an MChem (Dipl.
 Chem.) in 2004 and PhD (Dr. phil. nat.) in 2008 from the Goethe University (Frankfurt, Germany) for electron paramagnetic resonance (EPR) related projects under the supervision of Prof Olav Schiemann and Prof Thomas Prisner.
 He then moved to Leiden University (The Netherlands) as Marie Curie Intra-European Fellow and a Feodor Lynen Fellow (Alexander von Humbold Foundation) investigating optical methods in solid-state NMR spectroscopy.
-He joined the Faculty of the School of Chemistry in 2011 as an EaStCHEM Hirst Fellow before becoming a lecturer and being promoted to Reader in due course.
+He joined the Faculty of the School of Chemistry in 2011 as an EaStCHEM Hirst Fellow before becoming a Lecturer and being promoted to Reader and then Professor in due course.

 Teaching